j3r1ch0123/Aural/README.md

 pip install -r requirements.txt
 ```

-Make sure you have the Ollama API running locally with the Dolphin Mistral model available.
+Make sure you have the Ollama API running locally with the Llama3.2 model available.

 Run the program: